 Soil, Sunlight and Water Recommendations for Rutabaga

 Rutabagas need full sun and loamy soil to grow best.
 Dense soils are difficult for rutabaga roots to push through and may result in smaller vegetables at harvest time.
-Mixing in some sand or peat moss will help loosen compacted soil and will make it easier for rutabagas to thrive.
+Mixing in some organic matter, such as compost or peat moss, will help loosen compacted soil and will make it easier for rutabagas to thrive.

 Rutabagas do not tolerate dry soil well, so make sure your plants get about 1 1/2 inches per week.
 Too little water will change the rutabaga's flavor, so keep the soil evenly moist at all times.
 A drip irrigation system is an excellent way to do this.
 You do not want to drown your plants, but the general rule of thumb for rutabagas says if you are in doubt, water them.